Brikwerk/whiteboard-vision/Project Reporting.md

 - Converted models to load at the beginning of a run, saving time and resources
 - Added new visual output format (bounding boxes + predicted words + scores)

+### Next Week

+- Identify whiteboard in scene
+    - Apply text detection - Largest grouping?
+    - Contours library in OpenCV
+    - License Plate detection - colour and text?
+- Further research whiteboard detection
+- Assume whiteboard is somewhere in the middle of the camera.
+Cannot be a perfect rectangle.